 With production totalling around 45 million bottles, Codorníu is Spain’s second biggest cava producer after Freixenet.
-It is, however, the country’s oldest family company, with documented winemaking activity going back to the mid-16th century.
+Until The Carlyle Group took a majority stake in 2018, it was the country’s oldest family company, with documented winemaking activity going back to the mid-16th century.
 The complex of historical buildings in the modernist style – the work of architect Josep Puig i Cadafalch – was recognised as a National Artistic Historical Monument in 1976, and receives 100,000 visitors each year.

 Codorníu also boasts one of the world’s biggest cellars (25 kilometres spread over five levels), which is home to Celler Jaume, a luxury micro-winery, experimentation centre and current heart of the company’s R&D activity, where winemaker Bruno Colomer and his team have worked since 2013.

 This is where the new Ars Collecta range is made.
 It comprises three single-vineyard sparkling wines sourced from three different wine growing areas in Catalonia: the Raimat estate in Segrià (Costers del Segre), Serralada de Prades mountains in Conca de Barberà, just on the other side of Montsant's distinctive schist soils, and Penedès, marked by the influence of the Mediterranean.
 Each area results in a single-varietal Gran Reserva Cava aged for 100 months: Finca La Fideuera (Xarel.lo from Alt Penedès), Finca La Pleta (Chardonnay from Costers del Segre) and Finca El Tros Nou (Pinot Noir from Conca de Barberà).
 All of them have joined the single-vineyard Cava de Paraje Calificado category.